I am working on an M.A. in biblical studies at Multnomah Seminary. Travel is part of my personality!

 In spite of all the similarities, the Hebrew Wisdom literature bears unmistakable features which distinguish it from the Wisdom literature of other nations.
 These distinctive features belong to the unique revelatory character of Hebrew religion, with its emphasis on the one living and true God.
 Wisdom in the Bible is Divine Wisdom.
 Not only do these inspired men grapple with the problems of life; as they do so, God makes Himself and His ways known to them and through them.

 While parallels exist between the wisdom literature of Babylon and the wisdom books of the Bible, there was an evolution in Babylonian wisdom literature in which wisdom was eventually seen as something secretive and hidden.
 The idea of wisdom within some Sumerian literature, notably the Gilgamesh Epic, had attached to it the idea that much of true wisdom was lost in the antediluvian era.
-It was hidden, mysterious, and esoteric, but not entirely unattainable.
-This was in stark contrast to the wisdom of the Bible, as it was never considered a secret to which only few could aspire, rather a virtue that nearly anyone could attain with both desire and request to God.
-We see then, that for the Hebrew Bible, “The principal difference with Mesopotamia is the emphasis that this new wisdom is, precisely, no secret.
+It was hidden, mysterious, and esoteric but not entirely unattainable.
+This was in stark contrast to the wisdom of the Bible, as it was never considered a secret to which only few could aspire, but rather a virtue that nearly anyone could attain with both desire and request to God.
+We see then that in the Hebrew Bible, “The principal difference with Mesopotamia is the emphasis that this new wisdom is, precisely, no secret.
 Having come down from above, it is accessible to all.”

 The greatest distinction then between the wisdom literature of the Near East and of Israel is that Yahweh is inextricably intertwined within all aspects of the Bible’s wisdom books.
 There does exist a spiritual element within Egyptian and Babylonian wisdom texts, but rarely do we see the very personal, very involved hand of divinity present throughout these texts.
-While there may lie within Near East wisdom literature principles that can benefit today’s reader, their authority lies ultimately within the secular realm, and is hence untrustworthy.
-The most important, and notable difference between the Bible’s wisdom literature and all other is the ultimate authority which lies behind it.
+While there may lie within Near East wisdom literature principles that can benefit today’s reader, their authority lies ultimately within the secular realm and is hence untrustworthy.
+The most important and notable difference between the Bible’s wisdom literature and all other is the ultimate authority which lies behind it.

 Ibid.
 P. 8.